gitcla/auth-one/README.md

 This is a proof of concept implementation of the OAuth protocol on a distributed microservice architecture deployed with Kubernetes.

 JWT tokens are signed with an RSA private key so other microservices can verify the authenticity using the public key.
-Tokens are configured to expire after a configurable period and can be refresh with a specific call to the API.
+Tokens are configured to expire after a configurable period and can be refreshed with a specific call to the API.

 It can be used as a proof of concept, not all the configurations are well suited for a production environment.